Q. HOW LONG WILL IT TAKE?

 If a Tenant has a fixed lease then you can’t evict them unless they are not paying the rent or they are damaging the property.
 In that case you need to serve written notice to remedy this breach of the Tenancy Agreement.
 If they fail to do so you must seek an order through the Magistrates Court Residential to gain vacant possession.

 This is a major concern for any investor, though in reality a very rare occurrence.
 If this were to happen we take the tenant to the Magistrates Court.
 Their bond of 4 weeks rent is used to make good.
 If there is extra costs this is paid by the Tenant via Court Order.
 If it can’t be collected by the Tenant, it is paid by your Landlord Protection Insurance.
 This is why we recommend Landlord Protection Insurance.

-What happens if the tenants don’t pay the rent?
+What happens if the tenant does not pay the agreed rent?